 Answer: In the State of Florida, a parent seeking child support can go back TWO years from the date their petition was filed, in addition to current support they are seeking.

 As family law attorney located in St. Petersburg that serves the Pinellas County area, I am dedicated to ensuring that all families reach an amicable solution to any legal problem encountered.
 When it comes to the issue of child support, it is imperative that you hire an attorney that will fight for you until the end.
 Child Support is an issue that comes up often when dealing with time-sharing issues and having a lawyer knowledgeable in this area can help ensure that you will a) receive the proper allocated amount due or b) pay what is required under Florida law, not a penny more, or less.
-Please feel free to contact us for a free consultation to discuss your situation (over the phone, or in our St. Petersburg, FL office, will require a fee).
+Please feel free to contact us to schedule your consultation (over the phone, or in our St. Petersburg, FL office, will require a fee).

 Do you have a Family Law question?
 Contact us to set up your in-office/over the phone consultation!